uclahs-cds/pipeline-calculate-targeted-coverage/README.md

 ## License

-pipeline-compute-targeted-coverage is licensed under the GNU General Public License version 2.
+pipeline-calculate-targeted-coverage is licensed under the GNU General Public License version 2.
 See the file LICENSE for the terms of the GNU GPL license.

 <one line to give the program's name and a brief idea of what it does.>
-pipeline-compute-targeted-coverage performs read-depth related calculations on BAMs from targeted sequencing experiments.
+pipeline-calculate-targeted-coverage performs read-depth related calculations on BAMs from targeted sequencing experiments.

 Copyright (C) 2022 University of California Los Angeles ("Boutros Lab") All rights reserved.